 you will notice that your

-reticulocytosis is decreased,
+reticulocytosis is not increased,

 magic number less than